 Generally, the saps that are worth using won’t be listed in bulk on the Marketplace, because alchemists are desperate for materials.
 It’s likely that the majority of your gathering time will be getting saps and bloods.

-Traces and Powders come from Excavation Nodes.
+Traces and Powders come from rare drops and Excavation Nodes.
 These nodes give low yields for the material that you want.
 On top of that, they are used for a myriad of things besides Alchemy.
-To view the full Excavation Node List, visit GrumpG’s Hidden Excavation Node List & How-To and to view each Excavation Node’s Trace output per day.
-(16-30/day)
+To view the full Excavation Node List, visit GrumpyG’s Node Guide and view each Excavation Node’s Trace output per day.

 Because of the low node yields, it is completely impractical to get enough supply from your own worker network.

-Because of the high demand, it is completely impractical to get enough supply from the Marketplace.
+Because of the high demand, it may be difficult and expensive to get enough supply from the Marketplace.

 I’m grouping these together because they all pretty much boil down to the availability of fruits.